 Go to Tools -> Board:”WeMos D1 R2 & mini” -> select “Wemos D1 R2 & mini.”

 Go to Sketch -> Include Library -> Manage Libraries.

-Copy and paste the following code from this link into your project.
+Copy and paste the code here into your project.

 Fill in your account information where necessary in the code.

 Scroll down to the setup function and fill in your wifi information.